-An author that needs no introduction, Will Elliot burst into the mainstream from relative obscurity after winning the ABC manuscript award with The Pilo Family Circus.
-It was a novel of disturbing ideas and grisly images that took on a life of its own, breathing fresh blood into our literary scene and showcasing that young Australian talent could mix it with the big guns on a world stage.
-With Pilgrims, Elliot shifts gears in a largely new direction, moving into the invented world genre and trying to explode its conventions from within.
+An author needing no introduction, Will Elliot burst onto mainstream stage from relative obscurity after winning the ABC manuscript award with The Pilo Family Circus.
+It was a novel of disturbing ideas and grisly images that took on a life of its own, breathing fresh blood into the Australian literary scene and showcasing young talent could contend with giants on a world stage.
+With Pilgrims, Elliot shifts gears in a largely new direction, moving into the invented world genre and attempting to explode its conventions from within.

-From experience, I think there comes a time in a speculative writer’s life when they think: now is the time to do my ‘otherworld’ book.
-Be it a dominion, realm, dimension, or simply world – it seems ingrained that this be accomplished as a kind of Magnum Opus or literary Jupiter that dwarfs all other novels, novellas, or short stories.
-And there is nothing wrong with this.
-Although it took an eternity, King himself achieved this milestone with The Dark Tower books.
-Numerous other authors have made it a staple: Clive Barker’s descriptions of wonderlands that sit just adjacent to us are like a guide for every intrepid writer who feels the need to describe some otherland.
-This hybrid of dark fantasy and horror is now well-mapped … the challenge is to find something unique and powerful to add to the fray.
-For the most part, Will Elliot does succeed with Pilgrims, book one of the Pendulum trilogy.
+From experience, I think there comes a time in a writers life when they think: now is the time to do my ‘otherworld’ book.
+Be it a dominion, realm, dimension ... or simply world – it seems ingrained this is accomplished as a kind of Magnum Opus or literary Jupiter dwarfing all other novels, novellas, or shorts.
+Although it took a lifetime, King himself achieved this milestone with The Dark Tower.
+Numerous other's have made it a staple: Clive Barker’s descriptions of wonderland are like a tour guide for every intrepid wanderer who feels the need to portray their own otherland.
+The hybrid of dark fantasy and horror is presently well-mapped … now the challenge is to find something unique and powerful to dig out of the sand.
+For the most part, Elliot succeeds with Pilgrims, book one of the Pendulum trilogy.

 Eric Albright (a protagonist with shades of Elliot I suspect), has discovered a small red door underneath a train bridge near his home.
-His wingman in the unearthing is Stuart Case, a homeless alcoholic who accompanies Eric through the door into Levaal … the adjacent realm next to ours brimming with magic and all the ingredients we have come to expect from fantasy.
+His wing-man in the unearthing is Stuart Case, a homeless alcoholic who accompanies Eric through the door into Levaal … the adjacent realm next to ours brimming with magic and all the ingredients we have come to expect from fantasy.
 We are on familiar ground, and Eric knows it.
-More than once he voices the opinion that because he is from our world, then he must be its savoir.
-Both Eric and Case become part of a quest that is fragmentary in the details but mainly about survival.
-A numerous and varied cast is introduced, and readers will see creatures of staggeringly various descriptions populate the world of Levaal.
+More than once he voices the opinion that because he is from our world, he must be its savoir.
+Both Eric and Case become part of a quest that is fragmentary in the details, but mainly about survival.
+A numerous and varied cast is introduced, and reader's will see creatures of staggering descriptions populate the world of Levaal.
 There are War Mages, flying Invia, Gods and Great Spirits.
-There are those that are free, and those that are not … as the current resident of the Castle, Vous, has turned this beacon of magic into a house of malign purpose with the hopes of ascending to Godhood.
+There are those that are free, and those that are not … as the current resident of the Castle, Vous, has turned his beacon of magic into a house of malign purpose with the hopes of ascending to Godhood.

 Pilgrims as a book reflects journey.
-The kind of book, perhaps, that’s perfect for ones own voyage.
-For some peculiar reason I found myself digging into this narrative always when I was on the move: traffic light intersections, bus trips, and even on one occasion when hiking through the woods.
-At times it can be stagnant; the action and mysteries of a type encountered in many other fictitious worlds before.
-The language feels familiar and intimate, however – the Australian voice homely.
-Above all, Will Elliot wants to take us to his Narnia and the world of his childhood.
-Although a far cry from his debut novel and not inhabiting the same territory, Pilgrims nevertheless acts as a worthy successor.
+The kind of book, perhaps, that’s perfect for one's own voyage.
+For some peculiar reason, I found myself digging into this narrative always on the move: intersections, bus trips, and even one occasion when hiking.
+At times it can be stagnant; the action and mystery of a type encountered in a myriad of previous fictions.
+However, our language feels both familiar and intimate: the Australian voice homely.
+Above all, Elliot wants to transport us to his Narnia and the world of his childhood.
+Although a far cry from his debut, Pilgrims nevertheless acts as a worthy successor.